hamid2117/hamid2117/README.md

 ## Hi 👋,
-I am a Full-stack Mobile and Web Developer who is exploring Cloud :cloud: while facilitating the world with User Experience with my Design Thinking Skills and Enthusiast about ML. :wink:
+I am a Full-stack Developer who is exploring Cloud :cloud: while facilitating the world with User Experience with my Design Thinking Skills and Enthusiast about ML. :wink:

  - 🌱 I’m currently learning React Native and Electron Js .

- - :books: I want to learn TensorFlow and Django
+ - :books: I want to learn TensorFlow and Django .

  - 😄 Pronouns: he/him

- - 👯 I’m looking for MERN Stack and Saas Application.
+ - 👯 I’m looking for Next Js and Saas Application.

  - 💬 Ask me about Full Stack Development, Front-End dev, and any Tech-related stuff.